d33d33/warp10-tour/lessons/04_Bucketize/02_Syntax.md

-#BUCKETIZE
+# Syntax

+`BUCKETIZE` takes a single list as parameter.

+The result of the call to `BUCKETIZE` will be a single list containing bucketized versions of all geo time series present in the input lists.

+## Format
 ```
 [ [GTS] ...
 [GTS] bucketizer lastbucket bucketspan bucketcount ] BUCKETIZE
 ```

-`BUCKETIZE` takes as input a single parameter which is a list of the following:
+## Parameters
+>`[GTS]`

-`[GTS]` one or several lists of geo time series.
-The result of the call to `BUCKETIZE` will be a single list containing bucketized versions of all geo time series present in the input lists.
+> One or several lists of geo time series

+>`bucketizer`
+> Function used to process bucket values.
+> Available `bucketizer` are *bucketizer.sum*, *bucketizer.min*, *bucketizer.max* or *bucketizer.mean*

+>`lastbucket`
-*lastbucket* specifies the timestamp in microseconds since the Unix Epoch of the end of the most recent bucket.
-If you set this value to 0, this timestamp will be computed automatically so it covers the most recent value of the geo time serie and falls on a *bucketspan* boundary.
+> Timestamp in microseconds since the Unix Epoch of the end of the most recent bucket.
+> If you set this value to 0, this timestamp will be computed automatically so it covers the most recent value of the geo time serie and falls on a `bucketspan` boundary.

+> `bucketspan`
-*bucketspan* width in microseconds of each bucket.
-If you set this value to 0, it will be computed automatically.
+> Width in microseconds of each bucket.
+> If you set this value to 0, it will be computed automatically.

+> `bucketcount`
-*bucketcount* number of buckets of the bucketized geo time series.
-If this value is set to 0, the number of buckets will be computed so the first value of the geo time serie is within the first bucket.
+> Number of buckets of the bucketized geo time series.
+> If this value is set to 0, the number of buckets will be computed so the first value of the geo time serie is within the first bucket.

-Available *bucketizer* functions are `bucketizer.sum`, `bucketizer.min`, `bucketizer.max` or `bucketizer.mean`
+Don't hesitate to modify the parameters on the left terminal to experiment answers

 ~~~~